Propa-Punam/programming_skills.github.io/README.md

 # My Projects Portfolio

-Welcome to my portfolio!
+Welcome to my project's portfolio!
 Here, I showcase my key projects, detailing the skills I applied, the methods I used, and the technical details behind each project.
-Explore my work to see my expertise in action!

-# Projects Portfolio
+This page is under development, so only some projects are shown here.
+I am working to include all my projects with more detailed descriptions.

 ## 3D Vertical Lift Bridge Simulator
 An interactive 3D simulation of a vertical lift bridge system built with C++ and OpenGL.